 The progress phase follows the students from entry into their program of study through approximately 75% of requirements, or near completion.
 During this phase, the aim is to help students get to the point where the end is in sight.
-Pathways to complete program requirements are clear to students as well as the college community.
+As students progress, many encounter required courses that they cannot pass and life events create interruptions and financial challenges.